 But none of this was the nail in the coffin.

 They had purchased their machines at least one and a half decades back.
 Some of the machines had stopped functioning and had to undergo severe repairs, and at any point, they could completely give up.
 My friend estimates that they would last two years in the best-case scenario.
 This is where things go from bad to worse.
-In the coming two years, they would have to invest 20 times their current cashflow (let's say X) for the machines (which have to be imported) to maintain that cash flow.
-This would make their total investment in the business 20X + the real estate value of the factory to generate X in cashflow while still managing the workforce, dealing with procurement, accounting and everything required to run the business.
+In the coming two years, they would have to invest significant amount for the machines (which have to be imported) to maintain that cash flow.
+This would make their total investment in the business not worth the cashflow it produces.

 As it turns out, if your business depends on suppliers from other countries, their inflation can affect your business especially if your suppliers have pricing power.
 Being sandwiched between suppliers who have pricing power and customers who have pricing power, is no fun and leads to suffocation.
 Best to use those temporary cashflows and reinvest them in something other than the business.